ComplexCon Becomes Launch Pad for Fashion Lines

 Guess? introduced the Guess Jeans U.S.A x Places + Faces streetwear line at ComplexCon.
 PacSun unveiled three streetwear savvy lines.
 They were Basketball Skateboards, Not of this Earth, which is designed Los Angeles native Tracey Mills, and Fear of God – FOG Essentials.
 Fear of God’s much acclaimed designer Jerry Lorenzo hung out at PacSun’s ComplexCon booth.

 Many brands introduced limited editions lines at ComplexCon.
 Dickies Girl unveiled Dickies 500 Speedway.
 Streaming and music service Wav unveiled the Pleasures x Wav line.
-There were more than 200 brands exhibiting including Aape, Kappa, Images of Dillon, Ebay x Joshua Vides, G-Star Raw, Nudie, Vans, Herschel Supply Co., deodorant company Old Spice; and talking about billions served, McDonalds.
+There were more than 200 brands exhibiting including Aape, Kappa, Dillon Francis x Barney Cools, Ebay x Joshua Vides, G-Star Raw, Nudie, Vans, Herschel Supply Co., deodorant company Old Spice; and talking about billions served, McDonalds.

 The event made way for socially conscious groups.
 The Black Lives Matter Network exhibited.
 Metro Gun Share Program raised awareness on gun violence.
 It also sold Metro Gun Share tees which were produced by the Obey clothing line.
 Sustainable line Pangaia called attention to the plastic garbage crisis in the world’s oceans.